jordan2lee/LLM_therapeutic/README.md

 Then add this to PATH.
 Example `export PATH="$HOME/LLM_therapeutic/src/llama.cpp/build/bin:$PATH"` in `.zshrc`

-Next locally download the model, will initally connect to the internet to download, cache and save model on local drive.
+Next locally download the model, will initially connect to the internet to download, cache and save model on local drive.
 After that will run entirely local.
 Using the Qwen model family because it performs well on medical, scientific, and biological benchmarks.
 No `hf login` needed for public GGUF mirror
 ```bash
 hf download paultimothymooney/Qwen2.5-7B-Instruct-Q4_K_M-GGUF \
     qwen2.5-7b-instruct-q4_k_m.gguf \
     --local-dir models
 ```

-This set up has a fully local LLM with inference on-device so nothing is sent to external servers (proprietary code, patient identifiers, creds, etc)
+This set provides a fully local LLM with inference on-device so nothing is sent to external servers (proprietary code, patient identifiers, creds, etc)

 ## 1. Construct and Benchmark LLM
 Using an external public dataset, determine which genes are mutated and gene expression profiles (differential gene expression).
-Feed these genes and several controls (not mutated, normal expression, not mutated high expression, etc) into LLM for predicitons on biological relevance.
+Feed these genes and several controls (not mutated, normal expression, not mutated high expression, etc) into LLM for predictions on biological relevance.
 Then use the external dataset to benchmark predictions from LLM.

 ### Build Reference Dataset
 Use the public cleaned TCGA data that is described in the [Nature paper](https://www.cell.com/cancer-cell/fulltext/S1535-6108(24)00477-X?_returnURL=https%3A%2F%2Flinkinghub.elsevier.com%2Fretrieve%2Fpii%2FS153561082400477X%3Fshowall%3Dtrue) (Ellrott et al 2025) and is referenced in the [Tumor Molecular Pathology Toolkit GitHub](https://github.com/NCICCGPO/gdan-tmp-models)